 How to Make Gin & Tonic Truffles

-Tonic syrup is the answer to my gin truffle making dreams.
+This syrup is the answer to my gin and tonic truffle making dreams.
 It gives all the bitter cinchona taste associated with tonic water but without the bubbles.
 Oh sweet joy.

 These gin chocolates are very easy to prepare: